sandpiper-framework/sandpiper/cmd/migration/README.md

 # Database Migrations

+NOTE: We might move migrations internal to the binary which would allow these to be moved under pkg.

-This directory contains SQL files for migrating the database from one version to the next (and back if necessary).
+This directory contains SQL files for migrating the database from one version to the next.

 The database version is checked each time the server is started and "migrated" to the latest version as required.
 If a problem is encountered during a migration, the database will be marked "dirty", and you will need to correct the problem manually.
+All migrations are tested before a new version is released, so we do not expect this to happen.

-A standalone migration tool (CLI) is available to move up/down by version steps.
+It should not be necessary, but a standalone migration tool (CLI) is available to force-apply corrected migrations (and thus reset the "dirty" flag).
 Platform-specific CLI tools and usage instructions can be found here:

 https://github.com/golang-migrate/migrate/tree/master/cmd/migrate